Concepts

 - Trainer: Specifies training parameters, including batch size, epochs, preprocessing (normalization, augmentations), optimizer, scheduler, callbacks, and more.
 For more details, refer to the Training section.

 - Tracker: Monitors and logs training metrics for analysis.
-For more details, refer to the Training section.
+For more details, refer to the Tracking section.

-- Exporter: Defines export settings for your trained model to ensure compatibility and performance on deployment platforms.
+- Exporter: Defines export, archiving, and conversion settings for trained models.
 For more details, refer to the Exporting section.

 - Tuner: Tunes hyperparameters to optimize model performance.
-For more details, refer to the Training section.
+For more details, refer to the Hyperparameter Tuning section.

 Example Configuration File